nikfrank/pgx/README.md

 todo (code)
 ----------------

-array $contains, push if not contains
+array push if not contains

 returning clause from [within json, xattrs]